 Data that are automatically collected when visiting our websites

-When using our websites, for organisational and technical reasons, the following data is stored when you use our Internet pages: the names of the pages accessed by you, of the browser used by you and your operating system, date and time of the access, search engines used, names of files downloaded and your IP address.
+For organisational and technical reasons, the following data is stored when you use our Internet pages: the names of the pages you call up, the browser you use and your operating system, date and time of access, search engines used, names of downloaded files and your IP address.